Facilitating Food Manufacturing Skills Development Using Learning Technologies

 Setting the Scene

-Devro was looking to develop the skills of their employees and transfer technical knowledge across the organization.
+Devro was looking to develop the skills of their employees and transfer technical knowledge across the organisation.
 Importantly, the main objective was to capture and transfer the knowledge of decades of technical “know-how”, held by employees, and find a way of sharing fact-based knowledge across the business.
 As a global company, they also needed to ensure consistency of the scientific and technical understanding of their key manufacturing processes The training of Manufacturing, Engineering and Product and Process Development employees was being delivered through traditional methods.

-As a global organization, Devro was looking to make a proportion of training material accessible to everyone, so an online eLearning solution was a necessity.
+As a global organisation, Devro was looking to make a proportion of training material accessible to everyone, so an online eLearning solution was a necessity.
 It was important to bring this knowledge to life through interactive module content and supplement this training through tutorials led by internal subject matter experts.
 To ensure this “know-how” remains confidential, there are additional security measures to control access to the content.

 In November 2015 Devro commissioned eCom to develop a number of eLearning modules.
 To ensure the project was aligned with the Company’s goals and to get buy-in from key stakeholders, eCom facilitated a one-day workshop to discuss all elements of the project.
 The full eLearning cycle was outlined with a focus on content, the construction of the eLearning material and a structure suited to learner engagement.
 This session identified the need to keep the module content as simple and clear as possible for online delivery, as these modules were being rolled out globally across the Company to different nationalities, where English was not the native language.